gohugoio/hugoDocs/content/en/render-hooks/passthrough.md

 In the example above there are two sets of `block` delimiters.
 You may use either one in your Markdown.

-The Goldmark passthrough extension is often used in conjunction with the MathJax or KaTeX display engine to render [mathematical expressions] written in the LaTeX markup language.
+The Goldmark Passthrough extension is often used in conjunction with the MathJax or KaTeX display engine to render [mathematical expressions] written in the LaTeX markup language.

 [mathematical expressions]: /content-management/mathematics/